jgyates/genmon/README.md

 # genmon
 # Generator Monitoring Application using a Raspberry Pi and WiFi

 This project will monitor a backup generator that utilizes the Generac Evolution or Nexus Controllers over a WiFi or wired connection.
-Honeywell Home Backup Generators also use generac controllers.
+Both Generac and Honeywell Home Backup Generators use Generac controllers.
 Honeywell calls the controllers Sync 1.0 (Nexus) and Sync 2.0 (Evolution).
 The project is written mostly in python and has been tested with a Raspberry Pi 3.
 Ideally you would need to create a physical enclosure for your raspberry pi and possibly make a cable to connect the raspberry pi to the Evolution or Nexus controller.
 If you are comfortable doing these things and you have a backup generator that has an Generac Evolution or Nexus controller then this project may be of interest to you.

 ## Functionality
    The software supports the following features: